 The course that started it all!
-Since 1963, this OTS course has trained ecologists and evolutionary biologists using an active learning approach, which engages students in a fun and fast-paced research environment.
+For almost 60 years, this OTS course has trained ecologists and evolutionary biologists using an active learning approach, which engages students in a fun and fast-paced research environment.

 This OTS “fundamentals course” is an intensive, field-based experience in tropical biology for graduate students.
 With guidance from expert scientists, students will gain experience in critical thinking, research design, data analysis, analytical tools, science communication, ecological modeling, and collaborative research—all in the beautiful tropical setting of Costa Rica.

 We guarantee you will come away from the course a better scientist with new skills and ideas to carry into your future research and career.

 Course participants that complete the course successfully are eligible for pilot and research awards.
 The awards give students the opportunity to conduct research projects at OTS stations.

 Course participants are eligible for small grants to support short-term (pilot research) or longer (research fellowships) research projects at OTS stations.
 These projects begin either immediately following the course or up to a year after the course end.
 For more information on this visit our Fellowship page.

 Students will get extensive experience designing and conducting group and individual research projects across a range of tropical ecosystems.
 A large emphasis will be placed on:

 Through hands-on activities, students will gain experience with diverse perspectives in ecological research, statistical analyses, and science communication, including: